Orwell Astronomical Society (Ipswich)

 Theme: the Moon.

 The 2014 Open Weekend, Friday-Saturday, 31 October - 01 November, benefited from clear skies and unseasonably mild weather.
 Over the two evenings there were 78 visitors, fewer than usual because of the competing attractions of Trick or Treating and Bonfire Night!
-However, this had the bonus for those who did attend that there were no queues to see any of the telescopes and lots of time to talk with members of the Society.
+However, this had the bonus for those who did attend that there were no queues to use any of the telescopes and lots of time to talk with members of the Society.

 Photos below are by David Murton.